itsnayabsd/website/_posts/rpi3b-elinux/2020-04-15-embedded-linux-rpi3-010-toolchain.md

  - Buildroot - Can build glibc, uClibc and musl based toolchains as well as compelte root filesystem.
  - OpenEmbedded - Used to generate a complete root filesystem build system.
 Also used to generate toolchain.

-## Generating cross toolchain using crosstool-ng for uClibc C library
+## Generating cross toolchain using crosstool-ng for glibc C library

 Let's create a folder called `rpi3` in the home directory.
 We are going to develop complete Embedded Linux for RPI3 Model B in this directory.
 ```bash